 Toothbrushes in Japan also conform to standards different than what you may be used to, usually having smaller brush heads and softer bristles.
 Unless you’re not at all picky about your oral hygiene supplies, you might consider bringing enough tubes and brushes from home to last your stay.
 Some foreign oral hygiene supplies are available at specialty stores, but they come at a cost.

 2. Strong deodorant and antiperspirants

-Many Japanese people will tell you that they don’t sweat, or at the very least, they don’t get smelly.
-Whether or not that’s true, full-strength deodorants, and antiperspirants, especially, are hard to find here at a decent price.
+Full-strength deodorants, and antiperspirants, especially, are hard to find here at a decent price, as many Japanese people claim not to sweat, or at least to the degree that makes a person smelly.
 If you’re content with spray-on or roll-on deodorants that may not be as strong as the solid sticks marketed at home, there are a few choices for you.
 However, if you need a stronger strength deodorant, or antiperspirant (especially in the summer), consider bringing your own.

-3. Eye drops (especially for contact-wearers/those with allergies)
+3. Eye drops (especially for contact-wearers/anyone with allergies)

 Japanese eye drops often contain menthol.
-It’s supposedly included to keep the user energized.
-It’s easy to imagine that the sensation of acid burning your eyes would effectively trigger a rush of adrenaline.
+It’s supposedly included to keep you energized... (it does kind of make sense that the sensation of acid burning your eyes out would trigger a rush of adrenaline).
 If your only goal is to keep your eyes from drying out without any bursts of energy (and pain), it may be simplest to bring your eye drops from home.

 4. Reese’s Cups